 It’s important to note that in order for captions to actively improve accessibility, they must achieve a high rate of accuracy.
-Thanks to their 99% accuracy rate, captions that Verbit generates can help support critical accessibility standards like the Americans with Disabilities Act (ADA).
+Thanks to their high accuracy rates, captions that Verbit generates can help support critical accessibility standards like the Americans with Disabilities Act (ADA).
 Offering these accommodations proactively can also demonstrate a brand’s dedication to equity and inclusion.

 Verbit: Making Accessibility Accessible